Pfc. Ralph L. Stine was born on July 28, 1921 in Washington

 commandant officially told them the war had

 Ralph was liberated from this camp in September

-1945 and returned to Harrodsburg.
-For his
+closer to Harrodsburg.
+For his heroism

-awarded three bronze stars.
-After
+three bronze stars.
+After returning to

-returning to Harrodsburg, he married Gladys
+Harrodsburg, he married Gladys Buckley and was

-worked for and retired from Kentucky Utilities
+retired from Kentucky Utilities

 Ralph L. Stine passed away on March 4, 2003, in